-Broward County Administration Office
+Broward County Government

 The County Administrator is the chief executive officer of Broward County Government and directs the day-to-day functions of County government under the auspices of the Broward County Board of County Commissioners.

 The nine-member elected Board of County Commissioners is the legislative branch of Broward County Government.
-A separation between the legislative and administrative functions of County Government is provided for in the Broward County Charter, which was established in 1975.
+A separation between the legislative and administrative functions of County Government is provided for in the Broward County Charter, established in 1975.